Application security model: frameworks, principles, and real-world implementation

 Regulatory & compliance drivers

-Frameworks like SOC 2, ISO 27001, PCI DSS, GDPR, HIPAA, and NIST require organizations to demonstrate control, governance, and secure development practices.
-An application security model provides the structure to meet these expectations.
+Security is not only a technical concern but also a compliance requirement.
+Frameworks such as SOC 2, ISO 27001, PCI DSS, GDPR, HIPAA, and NIST all require organizations to demonstrate some level of security governance and control.
+An application security model provides a structured way to meet those expectations and apply security practices consistently across teams.

 Components of a modern application security model